SophomoreSo/SequentialAuction/README.md

 A known weakly dominating strategy for this game occurs under the condition where all players have the same amount of budget.
 In such a scenario, the weakly dominating strategy is to bid `b_i = s_i * (k / N)` for every round.

+## Lessons from this Game:

+Through the dynamics of this game, we observe a key economic principle in action: the relationship between supply and demand.
+As the number of items (or rounds) decreases, the price for each item tends to increase.
+This phenomenon mirrors the supply and demand curve in real-world markets.
+As the availability of an item (supply) becomes scarce and the desire (demand) for it remains or increases, the competition intensifies, driving up the price.
+This game provides an insightful simulation of market behavior where limited resources and competitive bidding come into play.

 ## Get Started
 ![image](https://github.com/SophomoreSo/SequentialAuction/assets/57844175/9e38b7e7-fe77-4a7b-be43-de7ba4b0688a)